On the Integrable Structure of the SU(2) Wess-Zumino-Novikov-Witten Model: Conclusion and perspectives

 The approach advertised above is based on the microscopic field-theoretic description of the $\lambda$-model in finite volume, starting from its UV fixed-point.
 At the other end of the RG-flow, the $\lambda$-model is expected to become strongly-coupled in the IR and thus to develop a dynamical mass-gap.
 The large-distance physics of this model should then be described by massive asymptotic particles, obeying a factorised scattering theory (if we assume quantum integrability).
 However, it is very difficult to relate this formulation with the microscopic field-theoretic one, since the massive excitations will arise from complicated non-perturbative effects and should not be directly identified with quantum excitations of the sigma-model fields or of the Kac-Moody currents.
 Remarkably, and despite these difficulties, Ahn, Bernard and LeClair have proposed an exact description of the mass spectrum and of the S-matrix in~\cite{Ahn:1990gn} (see also~\cite{Hollowood:2015dpa}).
-More recently, these results have also been argued to arise from a spin-chain discretisation in~\cite{Appadu:2017fff}.
-Furthermore, the Thermodynamic Bethe Ansatz of this model has been investigated in~\cite{Zamolodchikov:1991vg,Ravanini:1992fs,Babichenko:2003rf}, providing a conjecture for its ground-state energy in finite volume.\footnote{See also~\cite{Evans:1994hi} for the energy in presence of a chemical potential.
-In particular, this result has been used to provide a non-trivial check of the conjectured S-matrix, by comparing it with a perturbative computation in the sigma-model.} In principle, this result (and would-be generalisations to excited states and to eigenvalues of other IMs) provides a bridge to the UV physics and potential comparisons with the first-principle approach sketched above.
+Moreover, these results have also been argued to arise from spin-chain discretisations in~\cite{Bazhanov:1989yk,Appadu:2017fff}.
+Furthermore, the Thermodynamic Bethe Ansatz of this model has been investigated in~\cite{Zamolodchikov:1991vg,Ravanini:1992fs,Hollowood:1993ac,Babichenko:2003rf}, providing a conjecture for its ground-state energy in finite volume.\footnote{See also~\cite{Evans:1994hi} for the energy in presence of a chemical potential.
+In particular, this result has been used to provide a non-trivial check of the conjectured S-matrix, by comparing it with a perturbative computation in the sigma-model.
+Finally, a non-linear integral equation for this model has been proposed in~\cite{Hegedus:2005bg}.} In principle, this result (and would-be generalisations to excited states and to eigenvalues of other IMs) provides a bridge to the UV physics and potential comparisons with the first-principle approach sketched above.
 These, however, constitute very long term perspectives.

 \paragraph{Integrable sigma-models and Affine Gaudin Models.} The $\lambda$-model is a prototypical example of the quite wider class of 2d integrable sigma-models (see for instance the review~\cite{Hoare:2021dix} and references therein).
 Classically, the framework of Affine Gaudin Models (AGMs)~\cite{Feigin:2007mr,Vicedo:2017cge} provides a unifying description of many theories in this class, and in fact has been used to systematically construct many new ones (as reviewed in the lectures~\cite{Lacroix:2023gig}).\footnote{The inclusion of coset sigma-models requires the use of gauged AGMs, where current algebras are essentially replaced by cosets thereof.
 The main ideas depicted in this conclusion still hold in this case, with appropriate technical adaptations.} These AGMs are integrable theories built from an arbitrary number of classical Kac-Moody currents (or their so-called Takiff generalisations~\cite{Vicedo:2017cge,Babichenko:2012uq,Quella:2020uhk}).
 In general, these currents are not chiral and the theory is not conformal at the quantum level, but the classical dynamics is known to be integrable.
 This construction forms a vast generalisation of the $\lambda$-model, which corresponds to the case with only two currents.